Abhishek0706/GameOfLife/README.md

-use right and left arrow key to rotate anticlockwise and clockwise respectively. use up and down arrow key to rotate camera on local vertical axis. use w and s key to zoom in and zoom out. ue e and d to move camera vertucally
+use right and left arrow key to rotate anticlockwise and clockwise respectively. use up and down arrow key to rotate camera on local vertical axis. use w and s key to zoom in and zoom out. use e and d to move camera vertically.